-If an applicant family's head or spouse is disabled, the PHA must assure effective communication, in accordance with 24 CFR 8.6, in conducting the oral briefing and in providing the written information packet.
+If an applicant family's head or spouse is disabled, HACA must assure effective communication, in accordance with 24 CFR 8.6, in conducting the oral briefing and in providing the written information packet.
 This may include making alternative formats available (see Chapter 2).
-In addition, the PHA must have a mechanism for referring a family that includes a member with a mobility impairment to an appropriate accessible PBV unit.
+In addition, HACA must have a mechanism for referring a family that includes a member with a mobility impairment to an appropriate accessible PBV unit.